 Current projects include organic raised bed & field mixed veg gardening, mixed flower and herb(edible & medicinal) gardens, experimental crops, high tunnel, straw bale & traditional cold frames, exotic plants-ethnobotany, permaculture, mycoculture, wildcrafting, hugelkultur, drainage projects/ditching, trail clearing and construction, pallet and bamboo construction, remodeling the 1880s farm house, pecan, blueberry, blackberry and grape harvesting, chickens, geese, guineas, landscaping, composting and a small nursery.
 Open to trying any new ideas, and always have something going on.
 Times when we really need volunteers(from 3-8 people) are during the spring & summer season when things are the busiest.
 I accept folks during the off-season, but in limited numbers(2-3).
 Volunteers will mainly work in the garden and around the homestead.

 Still in the beginning stages of reshaping the property to self-sufficiency after a couple of decades of neglect.
-The farm contains a quail habitat conservation area, as well as Prince Bay, one of the many Carolina Bays that dot the southern coastal plain, a truly unique ecosystem.
+The farm contains a quail habitat conservation area, as well as the eco system, one of the many Carolina Bays that dot the southern coastal plain, a truly unique ecosystem.
+Many miles of walking trails allow our guests to experience this ecosystem in a close & personal manner.
+While here, please respect the varied flora & fauna on the property by taking photos only, and not disturbing any sensitive habitats on the farm.

 Please send links to your Facebook profiles for each person wishing to volunteer.